Chinese Language Features

 Most Android devices can read Chinese websites and documents on your device right out of the box, so your only question may be how to write Chinese.
 That's easy: with just one or two quick downloads from Google Play, any Android device will have Chinese input methods.

-Some manufacturers may preinstall one of these or their own proprietary Chinese keyboards — in which case you could just skip to my page on how to switch input methods — but stay with the rest of us, I think you'll want to know about other Android input method projects too.
+Some manufacturers preinstall a Google Chinese keyboard or their own proprietary keyboard — in which case you could just skip to my page on how to switch input methods — but stay with us, because I think you'll want to know about other Android keyboards too.

 Jump to other smartphones » Blackberry • iPhone • Nokia